Stanford

 1) A critical review of a CALL book or article.

-3) Design of a piece of software, a website, or a language learning task that employs computer technology.
+3) Design of a piece of software/app, a website, or a language learning task that employs computer technology.
 Include a clear justification of the learning objectives and why you think your proposed software, website or task will help meet them.

-4) Design and programming/scripting of a piece of software or website.
+4) Design and programming/scripting of a piece of software/app or website.
 If you actually program create, the design can be simpler than if you're just proposing.
 Or you can just create some small part of it for demonstration purposes.

 I am available by appointment to discuss any and all aspects of your projects.
-The length of the writeup will vary with the project but should not exceed 8 pages double-space: projects like (3) and (4) involving creative work may have shorter writeups.
+The length of the write-up will vary with the project but should not exceed 8 pages double-space: projects like (3) and (4) involving creative work may have shorter write-ups.

-Last modified: February 10, 2012, by Phil Hubbard
+Last modified: March 2, 2020, by Phil Hubbard